hapax/hapax.github.io/assets/boring.md

 subset of $\mathbb{R}$, explicitly gives some unique number.
 If there was, we could apply it to $B_\mathbb{R}$ and get the same contradiction.
+(See Appendix A for discussion of the related [Berry paradox](https://en.wikipedia.org/wiki/Berry_paradox).)

 #### An existential aside

-But there's a weird loophole here.
+There's a weird loophole here.
 Our argument doesn't establish that
 $f$ doesn't exist, just that it has no *finite, explicit description*.
 And although it might seem weird to trust in the existence of something that we can't really talk about, we do just this with the real